Teleportation=Translation: Continuous recovery of black hole information

 The path $\tilde{U}(s)$ does not generally satisfy the group property $\tilde{U}(s+t) = \tilde{U}(s)\tilde{U}(t)$.
 Consequently, Stone's Theorem does not directly apply to define a generator $\tilde{G}$ such that $\tilde{U}(s) = e^{-is\tilde{G}}$.
-Instead, we define $\tilde{G}$ as the infinitesimal generator (the tangent vector) at $s=0$.
-For this operator to be well-defined and physically meaningful, we must ensure that the path is strongly differentiable on a suitable domain and $\tilde{G}$ is essentially self-adjoint.
-To establish these properties, we consider a dense set of vectors $\mathcal{D}_{\text{core}} \subset \mathcal{H}$ that are analytic with respect to the modular flow $\sigma_t^{\tilde{\phi}_0}$.
-This choice of core allows us to control the domain of the generator and provides the necessary foundation for proving its self-adjointness in Lemma~\ref{lem:selfAdG}.
+Instead, we define $\tilde{G}$ as the infinitesimal tangent vector at the origin $s=0$.
+For this operator to be well-defined and physically meaningful, we must ensure that the path is strongly differentiable on a suitable domain and that $\tilde{G}$ is essentially self-adjoint.
+To establish these properties, we restrict our attention to a dense core of vectors $\mathcal{D}_{\text{core}} \subset \mathcal{H}$ that are analytic with respect to the modular flow $\sigma_t^{\tilde{\phi}_0}$.
+This choice of domain provides the necessary analytic control to prove the self-adjointness of the generator in Lemma~\ref{lem:selfAdG}.

-\begin{remark}[Modular Covariance and Core Preservation] The modular covariance of the conditional expectation $\tilde{E}_s$ is the pivotal property ensuring the structural consistency of this construction.
-Specifically, the fact that $\tilde{E}_s$ commutes with the modular flow $\sigma_t^{\tilde{\phi}_0}$ guarantees that analyticity is preserved under projection: analytic elements---those possessing entire modular continuations---are mapped to analytic elements within the subalgebra.
-Concretely, if $x \in \tilde{\mathcal{M}}$ admits an entire extension $t \mapsto \sigma_t^{\tilde{\phi}_0}(x)$, its image $\tilde{E}_s(x)$ likewise admits an entire extension.
-Consequently, the common analytic core $\mathcal{D}_{\text{core}}$ remains invariant under the interpolated expectations for all $s$.
-This invariance provides the stable, dense domain required to strictly define $\tilde{G}$ as a derivation, serves as the foundation for proving its self-adjointness in Lemma~\ref{lem:selfAdG}, and facilitates the broader analysis of its properties in Sec.~\ref{sec4}. \end{remark}
+\begin{remark}[Modular Covariance and Core Preservation] The structural consistency of this construction rests on the modular covariance of the conditional expectations $\tilde{E}_s$.
+Specifically, the fact that $\tilde{E}_s$ commutes with the modular automorphism group $\sigma_t^{\tilde{\phi}_0}$ (i.e., $\tilde{E}_s \circ \sigma_t^{\tilde{\phi}_0} = \sigma_t^{\tilde{\phi}_0} \circ \tilde{E}_s$) guarantees that analyticity is preserved under projection: elements that are analytic with respect to the modular flow are mapped to analytic elements within the subalgebra.
+More precisely, if $x \in \tilde{\mathcal{M}}$ admits an entire analytic continuation $t \mapsto \sigma_t^{\tilde{\phi}_0}(x)$, its image $\tilde{E}_s(x)$ admits the same entire extension.
+Consequently, the common analytic core $\mathcal{D}_{\text{core}}$ remains invariant under the interpolated expectations for all $s \in [0, 1]$.
+This invariance provides the stable, dense domain required to rigorously define $\tilde{G}$ as a derivation and serves as the foundation for proving its self-adjointness in Lemma~\ref{lem:selfAdG}, and facilitates the broader analysis of its properties in Sec.~\ref{sec4}. \end{remark}